-Memberships and pay-per-use pricing solve different problems for batting cage facilities.
-Pay-per-use keeps the offer simple: guests book the time they need and pay for that session.
-Memberships create recurring revenue and encourage habit, but they also require capacity planning, clear rules, and enough perceived value to keep members from canceling.
+Memberships and pay-per-use pricing are two proven ways to run a batting cage facility, and neither is inherently better than the other.
+Pay-per-use keeps the offer simple and flexible: guests book the time they need and pay for that session, though revenue rises and falls with demand.
+Memberships create recurring revenue and build hitting habits, and in return they ask for capacity planning, clear rules, and enough perceived value to keep members renewing.
+Most facilities that scale end up using some of both.

 The best model depends on your lanes, demand, staffing, and customer mix.
-A facility listed on CageList may use drop-in rentals to attract new guests, then convert regular hitters, coaches, or teams into membership-style packages once demand is proven.
+A facility listed on CageList can use drop-in rentals to attract new guests and offer membership-style packages to the regular hitters, coaches, and teams who want a predictable place to train.

 When pay-per-use works best